Secret World Tour: Staging

 Britannia Row Productions provided the sound system, composed of 70 Turbosound Flashlight mid-high loudspeakers, 78 Flashlight low frequency enclosures, 34 near-field speakers made by Funktion One, and Turbosound TMS3 delay speakers as required.
 Gabriel's front of house mixer Peter Walsh said that the main speaker system was essentially running six loudspeaker zones in monaural (mono) sound rather than stereo, with occasional musical elements given a directional emphasis.
 The square stage held the main arrays of speakers, with mid-high boxes flown overhead, and low frequency boxes stacked on the floor, while a smaller but similar layout surrounded most of the circular stage.
-Walsh mixed the majority of microphones on a Yamaha PM4000, assisted by audio crew leader Huw Richards mixing drum microphones on a Yamaha PM3000.
+Walsh mixed the majority of microphones on a Yamaha PM4000, assisted by the audio crew leader Huw Richards mixing drum microphones on a Yamaha PM3000.
 A third mixer made by Sonosax was used to blend in pre-recorded tracks.
 The outboard gear included Lexicon PCM70 reverbs, TC Electronic graphic equalizers, and BSS Varicurves—all of these digital devices were controlled by an Apple PowerBook sending MIDI scene changes.

 The band's stage monitor system relied largely on radio-frequency wireless in-ear monitors (IEM), along with a few traditional foldback loudspeakers for effects, and to serve as a back-up in case the IEMs stopped working.
 Gabriel was hesitant to change his monitor style and accept IEMs, but upon testing them he was thoroughly convinced.
 Independent engineer Bryan Olson of New York–based Firehouse Productions provided some of the equipment and mixed the band's monitors.

+On 10 April 1993, just three days before the first concert date, the touring line-up performed "Steam" and "In Your Eyes" in New York City on Saturday Night Live.
+Gabriel stood in the front with Tony Levin on bass, David Rhodes on guitar, and L. Shankar on violin.
+Behind them was Joy Askew on keyboards and Manu Katché on drums.

 The complex production suffered from too few technical rehearsals before opening to the public; Sound on Sound magazine wrote that "the first couple of weeks of 'The Secret World Tour' formed a not-so-secret rehearsal session."
-Robert Lepage and Peter Gabriel would collaborate again on two of his tours, the Growing Up Tour (2002-2005) and the i/o Tour (2023).
+Robert Lepage and Peter Gabriel would collaborate again on two of his tours, the Growing Up Tour (2002–2005) and the i/o Tour (2023).